Check it off your list. #BeAZag

 Send Final Official Transcripts

-Freshmen must request that a final, official high school transcript be sent to the Office of Admission.
+First-year students must request that a final, official high school transcript be sent to the Office of Admission.
 This transcript should cover eight semesters or twelve trimesters of work and have a graduation date posted.
-Freshmen who have completed collegiate work, Advanced Placement exams, or International Baccalaureate exams during high school must have official transcripts and examination records forwarded to the Office of Admission.
-Advanced standing credit is determined by the Academic Vice President’s Office.
+First-year students who have completed collegiate work, Advanced Placement exams, or International Baccalaureate exams during high school must have official transcripts and examination records forwarded to the Office of Admission.
+Advanced standing credit is determined by the Provost & Senior Vice President’s Office.

 Our offers of admission are conditional and contingent upon the successful and satisfactory completion of all academic work in progress.
 Final academic transcripts will be carefully reviewed.